daattali/beautiful-jekyll/_posts/2016-12-06-Texts_Classification_in_R.md

 Second example on Amazon Reviews
 --------------------------------

-Let's see if we can use this technique with our some of our Amazon Reviews.
+Let's see if we can use this technique with some of the Amazon Reviews.
 We have saved the review on this file in [Google Drive](https://drive.google.com/file/d/0ByHtvgo2NGDMN0txU2p5QTR3VEk/view?usp=sharing)

+SPLIT THE DATA INTO TRAINING AND TESTING USING CARET!!!

 ### Pre-processing